home-assistant/home-assistant.io/source/_integrations/geofency.markdown

 ---
-title: "Geofency"
+title: Geofency
-description: "Instructions for how to use Geofency to track devices in Home Assistant."
+description: Instructions for how to use Geofency to track devices in Home Assistant.
 logo: geofency.png
 ha_category:
   - Presence Detection